JOThurgood/MAESTROeX/Exec/TEST_PROBLEMS/lgw/README.md

   * `analysis/` - a number of scripts for data analysis associated with the problem

-  * `experimental_override/`  - some old stuff, doesn't effect compile (to do with linear wave action hack).

   * `make_w0.f90` - local override of `make_w0.f90` from the main source tree (copied over 3-oct-2019), with modifications to account for new lagrange multiplier.

 ## Problem Setup